 The name Mushcamp came to England with the ancestors of the Mushcamp family in the Norman Conquest of 1066.
 The Mushcamp family lived in Muscamp, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.

 Early Origins of the Mushcamp family

-.
 North Middleton is of particular importance to the family.
 "This place was, with South Middleton, anciently the estate of Robert de Muschamp, and a member of his lordship of Wooler: the manor became divided into North and South about the end of the reign of Henry III., and in the time of Henry IV. the former part was held by John de Farmelawe."

 Early History of the Mushcamp family

 This web page shows only a small excerpt of our Mushcamp research.
-Another 123 words (9 lines of text) covering the years 1660 and 1624 are included under the topic Early Mushcamp History in all our PDF Extended History products and printed products wherever possible.
+Another 226 words (16 lines of text) covering the years 1622, 1630, 1463, 1660 and 1624 are included under the topic Early Mushcamp History in all our PDF Extended History products and printed products wherever possible.